Irenezs/Notes/Physics.md

 		- If the refractive indexes are changed by the same factor, the critical angle will stay constant, so the path followed will be the same no matter the wavelength of light.
 - 4
 	- 1
+		- the emf of the cell is the y-intercept and the gradient of the line is the negative of r
+	- 2
 		-